 The first thing that drew me to linguistics: the problem sets.
 I loved scrutinizing a set of data (typically IPA transcriptions plus glosses, arranged in neat little columns) and developing an account of the apparent patterns.
-Nothing's changed, really, except for the data: now I study phonetic and phonological variation, and consider the linguistic, social, and stylistic factors conditioning it.
+Nothing's changed, really, except that the data has gotten messier: now I study phonetic and phonological variation, and consider the linguistic, social, and stylistic factors conditioning it.
 Go to the Research link for info on my current projects.

 Department of Linguistics at Reed College • Department of Language and Linguistic Science at the University of York • NYU Department of Linguistics • Haskins Laboratories • Program in Linguistics and Cognitive Science at Dartmouth College

 [nis], like the female child of your sibling.
 However, I also answer to [nɪtʃ] (rhymes with rich).

 jennifer dot nycz at Georgetown dot edu